 ╵

 We can stack lines in SASS.
-It helps to get several different strings into one single string.
-This process is called concatenation.
-We take two or more strings or string variables and use the +
+It helps to get several different strings into a single one.
+We call this process concatenation.

-operator to get a new string.
+operator to get a new one:

 $hello: "Hello";